 When you want to use your chamomile bath salts, scoop about ¼ of a cup into a warm bath and enjoy!

-SPOIL YOURSELF WITH MORE DIY SPA RECIPES:
+SPOIL YOURSELF WITH MORE DIY BEAUTY RECIPES:

 - Lavender and Chamomile Bath Bombs